n4n0byt3/software-design-architecture-assignment/game/README.md

 excess responsibility, leading to the difficulty of maintaining the code when other developers begin to work on the codebase.

-Moreover, MVC can also lead to *anemic domain models*, meaning important behaviour from the domain classes can get pushed out into controllers or views, leaving the domain classes acting as data containers instead of actually containing the logic that actually operates on that data.
-Making the code less cohesive and unnecessarily harder to understand.
+Moreover, MVC can lead to what’s called **anemic domain models**.
+This happens when the important logic gets pulled out of the main classes and ends up scattered in controllers or views.
+Leaving domain classes holding data, instead of actually doing anything useful, which makes the code less cohesive and harder to follow.

-Clean Architecture, by contrast, promotes a **rich and expressive domain model**, where behaviour exists alongside data.
-This makes it significantly more appropriate for a rule-heavy, logic-centric system such as a board game simulation.
+With Clean Architecture, all the important behaviour lives alongside the data in the same classes.
+That’s a much better fit for a project, where there are lots of rules and logic at the heart of the system.

 ---

-## 6. Architectural Overview (UML Component Diagram)
+## 6. Architectural Overview

-The UML-style component diagram below illustrates the high-level structure of the system and the enforced dependency directions:
+I have created a component diagram below that walks through the structure of the system with the dependency directions also displayed:

 ```mermaid
 flowchart LR